🛡️ Insurance Appealsinternational

 Understanding your situation

 Your home insurance claim was denied.
-Common reasons include: - Policy exclusion (e.g., flood, mold, gradual damage) - Maintenance-related damage (wear and tear) - Insufficient documentation or late reporting - Disputed cause of damage - Coverage limit disputes Homeowners insurance appeals succeed in approximately 60-70% of cases when properly documented with photos, contractor estimates, and policy analysis.
+Common reasons include: - Policy exclusion (e.g., flood, mold, gradual damage) - Maintenance-related damage (wear and tear) - Insufficient documentation or late reporting - Disputed cause of damage - Coverage limit disputes Well-documented homeowners insurance appeals, supported by photos, contractor estimates, and policy analysis, are considerably easier for reviewers to assess than unstructured complaints.
 Additional denial scenarios: - Storm or weather damage denied: Insurer claims damage was from an uncovered peril (flood, earth movement) rather than covered wind or hail.
 Independent engineering assessments are critical. - Water damage attributed to maintenance: Insurer claims gradual seepage rather than sudden event.
 Independent plumbing assessments and damage timeline evidence are essential. - Claim undervalued: Insurer's repair estimate is far below actual costs.
 Get 2-3 independent contractor estimates. - Pre-existing damage alleged: Insurer claims damage existed before the event.
 Previous inspection reports and photographs counter this. - Theft claim denied: Insufficient evidence of forced entry or stolen items.
 Police reports and detailed inventories are critical. - Liability claim denied: A third-party was injured on your property and your liability coverage was denied.
 Review the liability provisions of your policy and challenge the denial with evidence. - Mold or environmental damage: The insurer denied a mold claim, arguing it resulted from maintenance failure.
 Document the sudden cause (burst pipe, storm damage) that led to the mold, with timeline evidence. - Contractor fraud alleged: The insurer claims your repair contractor submitted inflated or fraudulent estimates.
 Provide independent estimates from reputable contractors and challenge the characterization. - Additional living expenses denied: Your home is uninhabitable due to covered damage but the insurer refused to cover temporary housing costs.
 Document the uninhabitable conditions and your additional living expenses. - Late reporting: Valid reasons for delay should be documented. - Concurrent causation dispute: The damage was caused by a combination of covered and excluded perils.
 In many jurisdictions, if a covered peril contributed to the damage, the entire loss may be covered under the concurrent causation or efficient proximate cause doctrine.
 Document how the covered peril initiated or contributed to the damage chain. - Code upgrade costs denied: After covered damage, building code changes require upgrades beyond simply restoring the original structure.
 If your policy includes ordinance or law coverage, these costs should be covered.
 Review your policy for this endorsement.

 What you need to prepare